Hello followers!

 Instructions.

-Mix all the salad dressing ingredients together and let sit while preparing the rest of the salad.
+salad dressing ingredients together and let sit while preparing the rest of the

 25 grams protein, 42 grams carbohydrates, 40 grams of fat